LAUS Open is underway at Oakmont Country Club, Oakmont, Pennsylvania, near Plum.

 Thank you very much.

-I think the first time I remember uh hearing you on the radio, I was probably eight years old.
+I think the first time I remember hearing you on the radio, I was probably eight years old.

 I'm 29 next week.

-So you're 29 next week.
+You're 29 next week.

 Yes, sir.